PM Update: Warmth continues Sunday, but record highs less likely

-Through tonight: Fog and clouds again will bubble up very late tonight, especially near dawn and particularly in the favored areas around the Chesapeake Bay and protected valleys.
+Through tonight: Fog and clouds will bubble up again late tonight, especially near dawn and particularly in the favored areas around the Chesapeake Bay and protected valleys.
 Low temperatures will range between 41 and 48 degrees, mildest in the urbanized downtown areas.
-Winds will be generally calm and a couple spots of mist can’t be ruled out either.
+Winds will be generally calm and a couple of spots of mist cannot be ruled out.

 View the current weather at The Washington Post.

 Tomorrow (Sunday): With morning clouds and fog perhaps taking a few hours to fully burn off in some spots, we may not get quite as warm as Saturday.
-Still, it may be close, around 70 degrees to mid-70s in sunniest of spots.
-Southerly winds are light but a few spots could see an uptick in less-comfortable dew points around the 60-degree mark.
+Still, it may be close, about 70 degrees to the mid-70s in the sunniest of spots.
+Southerly winds are light, but a few spots could see an uptick in less-comfortable dew points around the 60-degree mark.

 See Ian Livingston’s forecast through the weekend.
-And if you haven’t already, join us on Facebook, YouTube, follow us on Twitter, and Instagram.
+And if you haven’t already, join us on Facebook and YouTube, and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.

 Record warmth today in parts of the region

-Both Dulles and BWI airports had record high temperatures.
+Both Dulles International and Baltimore-Washington International Marshall airports had record-high temperatures.
 Is it feeling a bit too warm to you yet?
 Or perhaps this is still sublime?

 BWI’s warmth is a bit more notable.
 Even though the record was a tie with 1975, today’s 77 degrees was 17 degrees above the average (60-degree) high for the date.
-Dulles’s normal high temperature is 61, so it hit at least 15 degrees above average there.
+The normal high temperature for Dulles Airport is 61, so it hit at least 15 degrees above average there.

-Of course, both airports have a shorter observational record than DC, where records at Reagan National date back to 1941.
+Of course, both airports have a shorter observational record than D.C., where records at Reagan National Airport date back to 1941.
 Weather observations at BWI began in 1950 and at Dulles in 1962.
 City records in Baltimore and Washington go back to 1871 and 1872, respectively.

 Want our 5 a.m. forecast delivered to your email inbox?
 Subscribe here.